YugabyteDB-Samples/yugastore-java/README.md

 ## Architecture

-The architecture diagram of YugaStore is shown below.
+The architecture diagram of Yugastore is shown below.

 ![Architecture of microservices based retail marketplace app](yugastore-java-architecture.png)